samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

         self.sched.enter(REFRESH_RATE, 1, self.update_status)
 ```

 Note that we check `if self.matrix != state` before writing the new icon.
-This prevents us from doing unnecessary serial
-transactions that can tie up the CPU.
+This prevents us from doing unnecessary serial-transactions that can tie up the CPU and I/O bandwidth.

 Also, here's the `exit` function, which simply displays a goodbye message, clears the display (really helpful for knowing
 when the program is running or not) and closes all the daemon threads with `sys.exit()`.